rust-lang/rfcs/text/0000-target-bundles.md

 This RFC is still very viable without the proposed changes to JSON keys (the “target quirks and cfg” as well as the “proposed JSON key-values” sections).

+Keep distributing all the built-in targets with the rustc package.

+Since we’re already tweaking the structure of the target json spec, instead of allowing comments in JSON, just switch to TOML.

 # Unresolved questions
 [unresolved]: #unresolved-questions